Vikasingh99/intro-to-web-design-udemy/README.md

 ### Forms and Donations

-The donation and volunteer experiences are front-end demonstrations only:
+The volunteer and donation experiences are front-end demonstrations only:

 - Donation amounts update the selected value.
-- One-time and monthly options are displayed.
+- The browser validates the donor email and amount.
+- Donation amounts update the selected value.
+- Donor email is validated in the browser.
+- The form displays an in-page confirmation and does not collect payment details.
 - No payment gateway or financial data processing is implemented.
 - Volunteer and newsletter forms use browser validation plus an in-page success state.